JetBrains/kotlin-web-site/pages/docs/reference/coroutines.md

 ## Suspending functions

-A suspension happens when we call a function marked with the special modifier: `suspend`:
+A suspension happens when we call a function marked with the special modifier, `suspend`:

 ``` kotlin
 suspend fun doSomething(foo: Foo): Bar {